Underfloor Heating Installation, Service & Repair

 Sometimes pipes become blocked with limescale which prevents the correct flow of water and Heating.
 A Power Flushing machine will clear any sludge build-up or blockages in your underfloor pipes.

 A machine’s attached to the system that pumps chemicals continuously through the system until it’s cleared.
 Old dirty waters removed and replaced with clean water treated with an inhibitor to reduce the likelihood of problems in the future.

 Don’t worry.
 Most Underfloor Heating components are above ground and easy to get to, and repairs can usually be carried out swiftly at very affordable prices.
 Old pumps and manifolds can be replaced quickly and are often enough to get a system back to its full working order.
-We carry various parts in stock and can get most parts the same day from local merchants if necessary.
+We carry various parts in stock and get most parts the same day from local merchants.

-In the event a pipe’s been damaged we’ll formulate the best plan of action for removing and replacing the pipe.
+If a pipe’s been damaged, we’ll formulate the best plan of action for removing and replacing the pipe.
 Underfloor pipe damage is rare and happens only in exceptional circumstances.